guy-car/week6-smuggler/IMPLEMENTATION_CHECKLIST.md

 **Required Changes**:
 - [ ] Update `advanceTurn` tests to verify 4-step cycle instead of 3-step cycle
-- [ ] Add test cases for the complete 4-step cycle: `encryptor → ai → decryptor → ai → encryptor`
+- [ ] Add test cases for the complete 4-step cycle: `encoder → ai → decoder → ai → encoder`
 - [ ] Add test cases for edge cases and error conditions
 - [ ] Verify that turn progression is correct after each step